1950 Atlantic hurricane season: Tropical Storm Mike

 A westerly moving trough was evident in the east-central Atlantic Ocean on October 24, south of a dissipating cold front.
 Ships in the region reported light winds, and surface observations suggested that a circulation developed by October 25; on that basis, it is estimated that a tropical depression formed.
 A nearby ship reported gale-force winds on October 27, suggesting that it intensified into a tropical storm with peak winds of 45 mph.
 An approaching cold front turned the storm northward, which absorbed the storm on October 28.
-The Air Weather Service (AWS) noted the system as "Storm Mike", but the storm was not included in the annual Monthly Weather Review summary, nor was it included in the database until it was added by the Atlantic hurricane reanalysis project in 2014.
+The Air Weather Service (AWS) noted the system as "Storm Mike", but the storm was not included in the annual Monthly Weather Review summary, nor was it included in the database until added by the Atlantic hurricane reanalysis project in 2014.

 Tropical Storm Fifteen

 Ships in the eastern Atlantic Ocean suggested that a tropical storm was present on October 28 with peak winds of 50 mph.
 It was estimated to have originated the previous day.
 The small storm moved to the northwest and later west into an area of sparse observations, suggesting a weaker system.
 The system's track ended on October 29 due to uncertainty, but it was estimated to have dissipated soon after.